 Roberta Bogle, MS, LPC-S, CCMHC, ICCS has been the Clinical Director at The Center since it opened in 2011.
 She has over 15 years of experience working in residential and out-patient treatment for mental health and addiction problems.
 As a Licensed Professional Counselor Supervisor and a Certified Clinical Mental Health Counselor, Roberta welcomes individuals, couples, and families to assist them in dealing with emotional, relational, cognitive, behavioral, and spiritual challenges.
 She takes a holistic approach integrating evidence based spiritual, cognitive, and behavioral techniques to provide wellness, restoration, and healing.
 Roberta is a certified Prepare/Enrich Marriage and Premarital Counselor and Trainer, a Licensed Chemical Dependency Counselor Supervisor, a certified EMDR therapist, and holds a certificate in Trauma Focused Cognitive Behavioral Therapy.
 She received her Bachelor’s of Science degree in Biology-Psychology from Wesleyan University in Connecticut and her Master’s of Science in Mental Health Counseling from Wright State University in Ohio.
-She is a member of the American Mental Health Counselor Association, the Association of Integrative Medicine and is a certified instructor to provide Continued Education Units for counselors in the state of South Carolina.
+She is a member of the American Mental Health Counselor Association and is a certified instructor to provide Continued Education Units for counselors in the state of South Carolina.

 Ron Bogle, Pastoral Care.
 Ron Bogle is the Executive Director and President of the Board of Directors.
 He is a pastor with an extensive background in pastoral care since 1999.
 He provides pastoral care to individuals, couples, and families as well as teaching spiritually based curriculum to help move people toward realizing their God-given potential.
 Ron is a certified Prepare/Enrich Marriage and Premarital Counselor and Trainer.
 He is also a board member at North Strand Helping Hand and North Strand Housing Shelter.
 Ron received his Bachelor of Science in Business from Redlands University in California, his Advanced Management degree from Northwestern University in Illinois, attended the MBA program at Pepperdine University in California, and completed course work at United Theology Seminary.